-(5) Double means a two pot string with a single line attached.
+Double means two traps connected together by a groundline with a single vertical line buoy attached.

-(8) Groundlines means the lines connecting pots on a pot trawl and lines connecting gillnets to anchors.
+Groundlines means the lines connecting traps/pots on a trap/pot trawl and lines connecting gillnets to anchors.

-(13) Pot Trawls or Strings means single pots tied together in a series and buoyed at both ends.
+Trawls means a series of single traps that are tied together and buoyed at one or both ends.

-(15) Single Pots means individual pots buoyed at the surface.
+Single Pots or Trap means individual set and buoyed traps.